Model of Inventory Management

 Order fill rate = (component fill rate)n

 To maximize the benefits of postponement, the product should be designed to be localized at the distribution center.
-The product's variable features can be isolated into one or two modules that are to be installed in the distribution center.
+The product's variable features can be isolated into one or two modules to be installed at the distribution center.

 Search within Paperfree.com